 Institute of Computational Life Sciences (ICLS)

-The ICLS Institute of Computational Life Sciences researches and teaches at the interfaces of digitalisation with the life sciences disciplines.
-We live computational science as an interdisciplinary approach to address complex problems and develop new solutions in the key areas of health, society, environment and nutrition.
+The Institute of Computational Life Sciences (ICLS) performs research and teaches in interdisciplinary fields where digitalisation intersects with the life sciences, addressing complex problems and developing new solutions in the key areas of health, society, the environment and nutrition.

 The Bachelor's programme Applied Digital Life Sciences is characterised by the application-oriented training in the field of data science and computation as well as by its foundation in the life sciences with the fields of biology, environment, biotechnology, chemistry, food technology and health.
 The practice-oriented education concept with the specialisations "Digital Labs and Production", "Digital Environment" and "Digital Health" offers a lot of freedom for the individual design of the study programme.

 Digitalisation is changing all areas of life and work at an increasing pace.
 The disciplines of the life sciences are strongly affected by this.
 Particularly at the interfaces of biology/biotechnology, chemistry and medicine, ever larger amounts of data are being generated and need to be processed.
 More and more research questions are being addressed in silico.
 Digital technologies and computer-aided methods complement the established methods of the life sciences in vitro and in vivo.
 In this Master's programme, you will acquire expertise in dealing with digital tools and large amounts of data.
 The programme will prepare you with relevant skills for the digital future.